 How much do they cost?

-It’s impossible to say as it’s entirely dependent on the size of the wind turbine, ranging from £1k – £10k.
-Here at the EcoStore we stock some of the smaller and most durable turbines – the SilentWind 420W Wind Turbine (from £1,350.00) and the Superwind 350W Wind Turbine (from £1,449.99).
+Cost is entirely dependent on the size of the wind turbine, ranging from £1k – £10k.
+Some of the smaller and most durable turbines are the SilentWind 420W Wind Turbine (from £1,350.00) and the Superwind 350W Wind Turbine (from £1,449.99).
 The SilentWind is handmade using laminated UV resistant Carbon Fibre Blades (CFK) and the highest quality components, meanwhile the Superwind is designed by experienced wind power engineers and blue water sailors especially for boats on the water.
-We think they’re some of the best.

 Can I get government funding?